 One thing you do not need in Hawaii is a suit or formal wear.
 Even at the finest of restaurants, Hawaii has its own attire that everyone wears.
 Formal attire is only required on special occasions.

 When was Hawaii a State?

 President Eisenhower signed the Hawaiian Islands into statehood on August 21, 1959.
 A referendum was held during which over 90% of Hawaiian voters approved annexation.
-They felt it was reasonable after their extreme loyalty to the states in WWII.
-The state’s annexation took place 60 years after it first became a U.S. territory.
+They felt it was reasonable after their extreme loyalty to the States in WWII.
+Hawaii’s annexation took place 60 years after it first became a U.S. territory.
 Many people in the United States felt the annexation of Hawaii was wrong considering the overthrowing of the queen and the role American sugar planters had in everything.
 The prevailing sentiment of Hawaiian natives won out in the end and they became a state shortly after Alaska in 1959.
 A new American flag with 50 staggered stars was commissioned shortly after.

 What is the Capital of Hawaii?

-How Far is Hawaii from California?
+How far is Hawaii from California?

 Where to Go in Hawaii

 Six of the Hawaiian Islands are open to the public with a plethora of sights and accommodations.
 There are beaches everywhere with every imaginable activity offered.
 Shopping excursions can be along dusty streets of local vendors or in high-end shopping centers.
 Nightlife and every type of food from fine dining to the finest seafood food truck dishes are easy to find.
 The Kilauea Lodge in Volcano Village is a popular spot for locals as well as visitors.
-Other hotspots include the Lava Lava Beach Club and the Queens Marketplace.
+Other hotspots include the Lava Lava Beach Club and the Queen’s Marketplace.